jamesdube/statusfy/README.md

 ## Professional Support

-This project is sponsored by me, a Full Stack Developers.
+This project is sponsored by me, a Full Stack Developer.
 If you require Professional Assistance on your project(s), please contact me at [https://marquez.co][support-page].

 ## Contributing